-di Rosa Preserve Tips
+di Rosa Center Tips

-- Children under 11 years old get in free, but know your kids: quite a few of the artworks include nude body parts or other adult content.
+- Children under 11 years old get in free but know your kids: quite a few of the artworks include nude body parts or other adult content.

-- The length of the tours varies and the longest ones (which run through lunch time) can be a bit too much for the casual visitor.
+- The length of the tours varies and the longest ones (which run through lunchtime) can be a bit too much for the casual visitor.
 If you're unsure how much you'll like it, try the Introductory tour, which lasts only an hour and a half.